 The research project and dissertation exam includes a written report and an oral presentation/interview.
 In most cases the oral interviews will be done via video link, although you may opt to come to Liverpool to do these in person.

-You should hold a degree in the physical sciences or STEM discipline (e.g. science, technology, engineering, mathematics, etc.) of classification 2:2 or higher.
+- a minimum 2:2 in the physical sciences or a STEM discipline (e.g. science, technology, engineering, mathematics, etc.)

-This programme requires a good knowledge of basic physics at degree level, and competence in mathematical techniques, including calculus, differential equations and complex numbers.
-An online test is available to enable students to undertake self-assessment of their mathematical skills.
+- a good knowledge of basic physics at degree level, and competence in mathematical techniques including calculus, differential equations and complex numbers

-- a satisfactory reference from a suitable person such as your employer or line manager.
+- a satisfactory reference from your employer or line manager

-Entry requirements are the same as per Home/EU applicants plus you need to have a minimum IELTS score of 6.5 (minimum of 5.5 in each component) or equivalent.
-Please note: as this is a Distance Learning programme the usual rules in terms of UK Visas and Immigration restrictions to full-time study do not apply to MSc Astrophysics.
+- As this is a Distance Learning programme the usual rules in terms of UK Visas and Immigration restrictions to full-time study do not apply

 Application and selection